aakashH242/otel-api-scraper/.github/ISSUE_TEMPLATE/question.md

 ---
 name: ❓ Question / Help
-description: Ask a question or get help using API2OTEL
+about: Ask a question or get help using API2OTEL
 title: "[QUESTION] "
 labels: ["question", "help"]
-assignees: []
+assignees: ''
 ---

 ## ❓ Question